Hobogrammer/Tadoku-Character-Counter/README.md

 Tadoku Character Counter
 ========================

-Simple application to counter characters for use in the ReadMOD contest.
+Simple application to count characters for use in the ReadMOD contest.